 An engineering degree coupled with a physics, mathematics, or chemistry degree from Washburn University provides students with exceptionally strong technical and theoretical backgrounds which better prepare them for careers in engineering, especially if research or graduate work is involved.

-To assist in this effort, Washburn has developed a 3-2 Program with the engineering schools at the University of Kansas and Kansas State University.
-In the 3-2 Program, students initially enroll at Washburn, then transfer to KU or KSU to earn their Bachelor of Science degree in engineering.
+To assist in this effort, Washburn has developed a 3-2 Program with the engineering schools at the University of Kansas, Kansas State University, and the University of Missouri - Kansas City.
+In the 3-2 Program, students initially enroll at Washburn, then transfer to KU, KSU, or UMKC to earn their Bachelor of Science degree in engineering.
 An additional Bachelor of Science degree in physics, mathematics, or chemistry may be earned from Washburn.
 To earn degrees from both institutions, regular requirements for each degree must be fulfilled.
 Courses will be selected, as much as possible, to simultaneously fulfill degree requirements from both universities.

 Some students who want to enter the engineering profession also wish to obtain a foundation in liberal arts studies and gain other advantages of attending a smaller college with a strong sense of community.